-Double dipping occurs when the same asset is considered both a marital asset (for property division) and a source of income (to determine alimony payments).
+The problem of double dipping occurs when the same asset is considered both a marital asset (for property division) and a source of income.

 By Shannon Pratt and Alina Niculita, Valuators